Andreaytm/angular-todo/README.md

 - [npm](https://www.npmjs.com/)
 	- We use **npm** to help manage some of the dependencies in our application.
 - [bower](https://bower.io/)
-	- **Bower** is used to maange the installation of our libraries and frameworks.
+	- **Bower** is used to manage the installation of our libraries and frameworks.

 ## Contributing